Ideolys/kitten-mq/README.md

 Channel names must follow this pattern : `endpoint/version/destination_id`

-- `endpoint` can be any alphanumeric string without special characters (only `_` is allowed), consider it like the beginning of a REST API
+- `endpoint` can be any alphanumeric string without special characters (`-` are allowed), consider it like the beginning of a REST API
 - `version`  defines the JSON format version `v1, v2, ...`
 - `destination_id` can be any urlencoded string you want (at least `/` and `*` must be urlencoded)